Chalk Pit: Litter Picker's Dismay At Weekend Mess Sun-Lovers Leave Behind

-A volunteer litter picker has expressed his concern for Houghton Regis Chalk Quarry.
-Following a weekend of glorious sunshine, many people took to the Chalk Quarry to spend time lazing by the side of the Marl Lark, including students from All Saints Academy.
+A volunteer litter picker has expressed his concern for Houghton Regis Chalk Pit.
+Following a weekend of glorious sunshine, many people took to the Chalk Pit to spend time lazing by the side of the Marl Lark, including students from All Saints Academy.

 But as the crowd left the site, some of the litter did not leave with them.